Similarity surfaces, connections, and the measurable Riemann mapping theorem: Polygons

 Again something new may happen: conformally, \emph{infinite vertices are not anymore necessarily punctures}.
 An example is given in \Cref{app:hole}.
 To the infinite vertex of an unbounded convex polygon satisfying our restrictions, one can associate the angle between the two edges reaching to infinity.
 It is a non-negative number.
 In the example of \Cref{app:hole} this angle is $0$.

 To a infinite vertex $v$ of the quotient let us again associate the sum of the angles at infinity of the unbounded polygons whose infinite vertex projects to $v$.
 Then a sufficient condition for an infinite vertex to be a puncture is that this sum is positive.
 The uniformizing map is obtained in a similar way as for finite vertices, with a few complications.
-We will provide indications but leave details to the reader.